zjandali/benchmark/README.md

 ## Overview

 This project implements a comprehensive benchmark system for evaluating large language models' (LLMs) ability to predict legal case outcomes in contract law.
 The benchmark uses a dataset of 100 contract dispute cases from the California jurisdiction, focusing on marketing service agreements between tech startups and marketing firms.
-The dataset was generated using Claude and tested on GPT-4.0 Mini.
+The dataset was generated using Claude and tested on GPT-4o-Mini to make things interesting.

 ## Dataset Structure